saibing/bingo/README.md

 ## Install

-bingo is a go module project, so you need install [Go 1.11 or above](https://golang.google.cn/dl/), to build and install the `bingo`, please run
+bingo is a go module project, so you need install [Go 1.11 or above](https://golang.google.cn/dl/), to install the `bingo`, please run

 ```bash
 git clone https://github.com/saibing/bingo.git